 The COT is issued upon payment of duties to any person who chooses to discharge obligations concerning the fuel tax for each trip, instead of applying for an IFTA permit.
 It is valid for only one trip and must be kept in the motor vehicle for which it is issued.
 Moreover, the COT is issued for the number of kilometres to be driven in Québec from the entry point to the exit point.

-For more information concerning IFTA permits and stickers and COTs, visit the Ministère du Revenu web site.
+For more information concerning IFTA permits and stickers and COTs, visit the Revenu Québec web site.

-This registration is free and the CSST will contact the enterprise regarding the various conditions of application.
+This registration is free and the CNESST will contact the enterprise regarding the various conditions of application.

-The Commission may take steps for registration with the CSST.
+The Commission may take steps for registration of an enterprise with the CNESST.

-For more information on registration with the CSST, visit the CSST web site.
+For more information on registration with the CNESST, visit the CNESST web site.

 Any unpaid fine must be paid if the time limits to appeal it have expired and if no payment agreement has been made.